compounderfi/compounderfi-v2-core/docs/index.md

 mapping(address => mapping(address => uint256)) ownerBalances
 ```

-Returns balance of token of account for owners of positions
+Returns balance of token for owners of positions

 #### Parameters